nazirov91/blog/src/pages/blog/2019-03-02-what-are-react-hooks-🎣-and-why-you-should-care-about-them-part-1.md

 ```
 ![fruit-lunch](http://g.recordit.co/ps8uo4r1l9.gif)

-*What if I want to store all variables in one object?*, you might ask.
+*What if I want to store all variables in one object?* you might ask.
 Well, go ahead.
 But one thing to remember is that, **state hook function replaces the state** and not merges to it. this.setState() merges the given values to the state object, hook function does not.
 But there is a way to fix it.
 Let us see how:
 ```js
 import React, { useState } from 'react';